alexrambles/translate_me_chatgpt/README.md

 # translate_me_chatgpt is a WIP.
 It's probably broken--I make no promises.
 I'm constantly updating it.
 It'll have a version once it's up and running properly!
-Using ChatGPT and google translate to translate scraped webnovels in other languages.
+Using ChatGPT and google translate to translate scraped webnovels in other languages into english (for now).

 ## Current State:
 ### Not currently using chatgpt